ansonhe97/Grove-Starter-Kit/Grove-Beginner-Kit-For-Arduino.md

 - <font size=5;font color=#314B9F >Breakout Guide</font>

 Use a Grove cable to connect the Grove Buzzer to Seeeduino Lotus's digital interface **D5**.

+- <font size=5;font color=#314B9F >PWM Usage</font>

+Now that we have learned the use of PWM, in addition to using PWM to control the buzzer's sound level, we can also use PWM to control the speed of the motor and the brightness of the LED lights and etc.

+However, the LED Module on the Grove Beginner Kit cannot be directly controlled by PWM, because the LED module is connected to D4, and as mentioned above, the PWM pins are 3, 5, 6, 9, 10, 11, and pin 4 is not a PWM pin.
+If you want to control the LED with PWM, you need to pull it down and use the Grove cable to connect to the Grove port with PWM function.

 ### Lesson 5:  Making an Light Induct LED